michelin/API-360/README.md

 ## Prerequisites
 - [x] An API expert, to facilitate the workshop,
 - [x] A set of cards provided in this repository,
-- [x] A digital workplace set up, if you want to do it remotely.
-Templates are provided in this repository.
+- [x] A digital workplace set up, if you want to do it remotely; a whiteboard if you want to do it on-site.
+Digital templates are provided in this repository.

 ## Development of the workshop
 This workshop takes place in three main phases: the introduction, the freco build and the conclusion.